jameseb7/HackNomic/rules.md

 ### Rule 308
 There is an ordered list of all current player names and associated game data.

-### Rule 312
-The name of this game shall be HackNomic.

 ### Rule 318
 The Online State of the game is 'true'.